Where do Our Current Students live?

 WCUHRA members can participate in the many HR activities throughout the year, including:

 Participation in local SHRM chapter meetings

-From left to right: Joann Puccino, WCUHRA President; Gretchen Adams, VP of Talent Acquisition, Tower Health; Heidi Lichty, WCU MS in HRM Student
+From left to right: Joann Puccino, former WCUHRA President; Gretchen Adams, VP of Talent Acquisition, Tower Health; Heidi Lichty, WCU MS in HRM Student

 To request more information, contact the WCU Human Resource Association today.